-School facilities cost estimates at the elementary school, junior high school levels were prepared by Cooperative Strategies.
-The school facilities costs represent the full cost of site acquisition, site development, construction, furniture and equipment, as well as technology.
-It must be noted that the facilities costs are in 2022 dollars and do not include interest costs associated with debt incurred to finance the construction of facilities.
-The estimated site acquisition and facility construction costs by school level are shown in Table 8 while the costs for each component of the school facilities construction are listed in Exhibit A.
+The cost of expanding the existing elementary school and junior high school facilities by adding additional teaching stations is based on information provided in the School District's Master Plan.
+It must be noted that the facilities costs are in 2024 dollars and do not include interest costs associated with debt incurred to finance the construction of facilities.
+The estimated site costs and facility construction costs by school level are shown in Table 8.

-ESTIMATED SCHOOL FACILITIES COSTS (2022\$)
+ESTIMATED SCHOOL FACILITIES COSTS (2024\$)